alejandrocoria/journeymap-api/README.md

 ### 2. Patch Minecraft with Modloader

-* Patch your `minecraft.jar` with ModLoader per the ModLoader instructions
+* Patch your `minecraft.jar` with ModLoader per ModLoader's instructions

 ### 3. Setup MCP